microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 For this controller only, use the model for the controller direct from the SDK (where available), so that you don't have to configure a custom model.
 This overrides the Global Model setting.

 > [!NOTE]
-> This is currently supported on both Windows Mixed Reality and OpenVR, loading any controllers those platforms provide models for through their API.
+> This is currently supported on both Windows Mixed Reality and OpenVR, loading any controller models provided by the platform API.

 ### Override Model